Germany–Qatar relations: Diplomatic representation

 By January 1973, just two years after Qatar gained its independence, Germany was among the eighteen countries that Qatar appointed an ambassador to.
 Qatar has had an embassy in Berlin since 2005.
 It is headed by Saoud bin Abdulrahman Al Thani as of 2017.
-Germany has an embassy in Doha, which is headed by Claudius Fischbach as of 2021.
+Germany has an embassy in Doha.
+The German ambassador to Qatar is Lothar Freischlader.

 High level visits

 In 1999, sheikh Hamad bin Khalifa Al Thani visited Germany, marking the first time the Qatari leadership made an official visit to the country.
 President of Germany Johannes Rau paid a visit to Qatar in 2001, and in 2002 Sigmar Gabriel, the Prime Minister of Lower Saxony, also visited Qatar.
 The first German chancellor to travel to Qatar on an official capacity was Gerhard Schröder, who did so in 2005.
 During his visit, the two countries signed a security agreement.

 Emir Tamim bin Hamad Al Thani visited Angela Merkel in September 2017 to discuss the 2017 Qatari diplomatic crisis.
 Merkel expressed "great concerns" over the dispute and the absence of any immediately foreseeable resolution.

 On 20 May 2022, Sheikh Tamim met with German Chancellor Olaf Scholz in Berlin.
 They agreed on an energy partnerschip and discussed the Joint Comprehensive Plan of Action regarding Iran.

+On 12 October 2023, during a state visite to Germany, Sheikh Tamim met with Chancellor Olaf Scholz.
+They discussed the Gaza war, Qatar's mediation efforts and future supply of liquified natural gas.